 – Retention of Business – NewCo and its founders will want protections from the Host that the client s and business that is warehoused through Host for NewCo belongs to NewCo.
 As such, it is proper for NewCo to ask for restrictive covenants from Host that they will not solicit or undertake business after termination for such clients (apart perhaps from regarding the run-off of pre-termination business).
 Confidentiality is also important.

 – Client Monies and Monies Held subject to “risk transfer” – Host will receive all of these monies during the hosted period.
 NewCo will not hold or receive these.
 Host will be responsible for payment of these to insurers and clients (as the case may be).
 Upon termination, those monies held in relation to the business of NewCo must be dealt with.
 Legally, they cannot be automatically passed across, even if, after authorisation, NewCo has its own client money/NST account.
 The permission of the client is technically required.
 However, many intermediaries choose to do so against undertakings from the transferee to discharge all balances, and indemnity against loss.
 In practice, this seems to work best.
 Approval from the FCA to this course of action is recommended beforehand.

 – Client Documentation – both Host and NewCo will wish access to these both during and after the hosting arrangement.
 If NewCo is to take these over, the client will need to consent, but if they are transferred, Host may need to retain access for the purposes of access and dealing with any PI claims.

-The contents of this article should not be relied upon alone, and if you require further detailed advices you should contact David Coupe, [email protected] or 0203 553 4884.
+The contents of this article should not be relied upon alone.
+If you require further detailed advice please contact a member of our Insurance Team.